ProfSynapse/postiz-app/apps/README.md

 Each service automatically includes these shared dependencies through npm workspaces.

-## Build Cache
+## Docker Build Tips

-Each service maintains its own build cache:
+1. Each service has its own .dockerignore to optimize builds
+2. Build caches are service-specific to prevent conflicts
-- TypeScript build info is stored in each service's directory
+3. Shared code is copied into each service's container
-- Next.js cache is stored in .next/cache
-- Node modules cache is stored in node_modules/.cache

-This separation ensures clean builds and prevents cache conflicts between services.
+4. Environment variables are set at runtime

+## Railway Configuration

+1. Connect your repository to Railway
+2. Create a new service for each component
+3. Set the Root Directory to the appropriate service folder
+4. Use the Docker build configuration
+5. Set the required environment variables
+6. Deploy!

+The separation of services allows for:
+- Independent scaling
+- Isolated deployments
+- Service-specific monitoring
+- Separate logging